Stephan-Heuscher/AI-Rescue-Ring/PRIVACY_POLICY.md

 - Right to object to processing
 - Right to withdraw consent

-For AdMob data, please contact Google using their privacy resources.
 For app-related questions, contact us using the information below.

 ## California Privacy Rights

 If you are a California resident, you have rights under the California Consumer Privacy Act (CCPA).
-Since we do not collect or sell personal information (beyond what AdMob collects as described), there is minimal data to request or delete.
-For AdMob data, please refer to Google's CCPA compliance information.
+Since we do not collect or sell personal information, there is minimal data to request or delete.

 ## Contact Us